-Through this partnership, GSK’s continued production of RTS,S antigen would enable Gavi to make the finished vaccine available to countries much more quickly that would otherwise have been possible if production had been halted and restarted following a decision.
+Through this partnership, GSK’s continued production of RTS,S antigen has enabled Gavi to be able to make the finished vaccine available to countries much more quickly that would otherwise have been possible if production had been halted and restarted following a decision.

-All development impact estimates are dependent on the exact timing WHO’s policy decision and Gavi’s funding decision.
+All development impact estimates were dependent on the exact timing of WHO’s policy decision and Gavi’s funding decision.
 We projected impact across various timelines between 2021 and 2028 to ensure we captured the full range of potential impact.

 Money saved: impact is estimated based on the additional costs associated with a stop-and-start production scenario, which was used to calculate an average price per dose for projected doses purchased between 2021 and 2028 across various timelines.

 Markets shaped: we work with partners, including donors, procurers and ministries of health, to track changes in health markets where our investments are supporting access to products.
 We monitor for changes to policy, procurement practices and supplier movement, all of which affect markets and contribute to the long-term sustainability of impact.